-The first step is to attend an initial consultation with one of our consultant plastic surgeons, Mr James Murphy or Mr Adam Goodwin.
+The first step is to attend an initial consultation with one of our consultant plastic surgeons, Mr James Murphy or Mr Kshem Yapa.
 This consultation will enable us to assess your mole/moles and determine the best approach to treatment.

 We appreciate that you will want to have cancerous mole removal surgery as a matter of speed so you will be offered an appointment very quickly, usually within five days, to return for treatment.

 Cancerous mole removal is usually carried out under a local anaesthetic, so only the affected area will be numbed, and you will be able to stay awake throughout.

 Your surgeon will remove the mole with a scalpel, taking great care to ensure it is fully removed, before completing the procedure with stitches and a dressing, if necessary.
 If the affected area is too large to be stitched it may be necessary to undertake a small skin graft or plastic surgery reconstruction.
 This can be done at the same time as your mole removal procedure with a local anaesthetic.
 You will be prescribed pain killers to ease any discomfort and you will be able to return home the same day.